 Pride & Traditions

-IUPUI’s campus colors are crimson and white.
+IUPUI’s campus colors are crimson and cream.

 The jaguar became IUPUI's official mascot in 1998, coinciding with the campus' move to NCAA Division I Athletics.
 The jaguar was chosen because it reflects the energy of our urban campus and represents the spirit of IUPUI: powerful, swift, and confident.
 Jawz the Jaguar has been the official mascot of IUPUI Athletics since 2006 and can be seen courtside at Jaguar Athletics events or simply having a good time at campus events.
 The first jaguar mascot on campus, Jinx the Jaguar, joined the IUPUI family in 1998, and can still be found supporting campus and community events and endearing young kids everywhere to the Jaguars of IUPUI.
 Jazzy Jaguar joined the IUPUI family in fall 2015.
-More information about the three IUPUI mascots can be found here.

 Go Jags!
 IUPUI is a proud member of the Division I Horizon League in its 16 men’s and women’s varsity sports.
 Whether it’s catching a soccer game or track meet at Carroll Stadium or watching the basketball teams play in The Jungle, students, faculty, staff, and alumni have many opportunities to support Jaguar Athletics.
 More information about IUPUI Athletics can be found here.